Azure/ResourceModules/docs/wiki/The library - Module design.md

 <details>
 <summary>RBAC</summary>

-The RBAC deployment has 2 elements to it.
+The RBAC deployment has 2 elements.
 A module that contains the implementation, and a module reference in the parent resource - each with it's own loop to enable you to deploy n-amount of role assignments to n-amount of principals.

 #### 1st Element in main resource
 ```bicep